kwame-Owusu/Pomodoro/README.md

 and made it better looking with the help of customtkinter, which is a library that is built on top of tkinter to give modern UI to GUI applications.
 ![image](https://github.com/kwame-Owusu/Pomodoro/assets/98961379/be74f020-d707-4cc1-aec2-3f47b58ff2a2)

+the playlist and music can be anything the user desires, just download mp3 version of desired playlist and change the name in the "study music" section in my code. as for the break time, its a good sound that signals the break after each session.